Ethorbit/steamcmd-server-docker/README.md

 * There's full terminal interactivity support, for example: if you press hotkey combos like Ctrl+l; it will be processed properly.
 This is because all the required libraries are present, unlike with other installs.

-### How do the auto updates work?
-The server updates in the background after it launches, if it becomes outdated: simply restart it.

 ## Examples
 * Creating a Garry's Mod server
 ```docker run -dit --env SRCDS_APPID=4020 --network host --restart always --name "my-gmod-server" ethorbit/srcds-server:latest```